“Outstanding gourmet cuisine, 3 small-but-perfect rooms, wild mountains on your doorstep - and it's only 3.5 hours from London”

 - Perfect for a romantic weekend away, or you can take the whole place for a special celebration of up to 6 guests

-- Two of the rooms are frankly small, but they're all extremely comfortable and well thought out, and you won't be spending much of the day in them
+- Two of the rooms are small, but they're all extremely comfortable and well thought out, and you won't be spending much time in them

 - You're right on the road, but it is a quiet, little-used spur (a new bypass takes all the A470's through traffic)